 A parent/guardian (or the student, if he/she is 18 years of age or older) may file a request with the director of student services for an impartial due process hearing to resolve a complaint alleging discrimination on the basis of disability regarding a student's section 504 identification, evaluation or educational placement.
 The request must state with specificity each issue the complainant wishes to have decided through the hearing process, and for each such issue must also state the remedy sought by the complainant.
 The request for an impartial due process hearing must be filed no later than five (5) months after the last date on which the alleged discrimination occurred, and should be in writing.
-If the complainant is unable to file the request in writing because of a disability or other legitimate reason, the complainant may have another person do so or may orally state to the director of student services each issue he/she wishes to have decided through the hearing, the director of student services shall document the information provided, read it back to the complainant and give the complainant an opportunity to correct the information read back.
+If the complainant is unable to file the request in writing because of a disability or other legitimate reason, the complainant may have another person do so or may orally state to the director of student services each issue he/she wishes to have decided through the hearing process, and for each such issue the remedy he/she is seeking.
+In the event of an oral request for hearing, the director of student services shall document the information provided, read it back to the complainant and give the complainant an opportunity to correct the information read back.

 The complainant and the District each have the right to be represented by legal counsel at the impartial due process hearing and in connection with any prehearing matters.
 If the complainant will be represented by legal counsel at the hearing, he or she must notify the District of that fact at the time the hearing is requested.
-If the District will be represented by legal counsel at the hearing at the hearing, it must notify the complainant of that fact within three (3) business days of receiving the hearing request.
+If the District will be represented by legal counsel at the hearing, it must notify the complainant of that fact within three (3) business days of receiving the hearing request.
 Parties who choose to be represented by legal counsel shall be responsible for the payment of all costs and legal fees charged by their counsel.